Can Catechins Improve Physical Endurance And Fat Loss For Athletes

 Green tea and caffeine affects thermogenesis synergistically by increasing the body’s noradrenaline levels, increasing the thermic response to food, and inhibiting the phosphodiesterase enzyme.

-Green tea can also boost the effectiveness of other fat burning compounds, which is why you’ll find it in so many popular thermogenic products and pre-workouts.
+In addition, green tea can also boost the effectiveness of other fat burning compounds, which is why you’ll find it in so many popular thermogenic products and pre-workouts.

 How Much Green Tea Or EGCG To Take?